FMSing/FMSing.github.io/index.md

 - Large scale.
 Data-hungry singing voice systems need a great amount of data in the training process.
 To our best knowledge, OpenSing is the largest Chinese multi-speaker singing voice corpus.
 - High quality.
 Similar to text-to-speech, high-quality audios without noise or background sound are essential for high-fidelity singing voice synthesis.
 Professional singers and studios both ensure high-quality utterances in OpenSing.

-We have attach part of OpenSing to the supplementary materials, and we will release the entire dataset after paper publication.
+We have attached part of OpenSing to the supplementary materials, and we will release the entire dataset after paper publication.

 <!-- |Pretrained Models|Config|
 |--|--|